Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair: Introduction

-In this paper we present observations at 1.7, 1.4, 1.2~GHz and 346~MHz (18, 21, 25 and 92~cm respectively) of the A\,399-A\,401 cluster pair, aimed to characterize the spectral properties of their diffuse radio emission.
-The paper is organized as follows: observations and data reduction are described in Section~\ref{sec:observations}, the spectral analysis is presented in Section~\ref{sec:spectral_index} and conclusions are offered in Section~\ref{sec:conclusions}.
-Throughout the paper we used the Planck cosmology \citep{Planck2020}, where $1'' = 1.345$~kpc at the distance of the cluster pair.
+In this paper we present observations at 1.7, 1.4, 1.2~GHz and 346~MHz (18, 21, 25 and 92~cm respectively) of the A\,399-A\,401 cluster pair, aimed to characterize the properties of their diffuse radio emission.
+The paper is organized as follows: observations are described in Section~\ref{sec:observations}, and the data reduction and calibration are discussed in Section~\ref{sec:calibration}.
+Results are presented in Section~\ref{sec:results} and conclusions are offered in Section~\ref{sec:conclusions}.
+Throughout the paper we used Planck cosmology, where $1'' = 1.345$~kpc at the distance of the cluster pair, the Hubble parameter $h=0.72$, the total matter density $\Omega_M=0.253$ and the cosmological constant $\Omega_{\Lambda}=0.742$ \citep{Planck2020}.